JCluzet/42_EXAM/CONTRIBUTING.md

 touch .system/grading/passed;     # This line must be at the end of your file
 ```
-(There is just the auto_correc_program who become auto_correc_main)

-Once you have added a new exercise, you can test it using 42_EXAM (If you don't find it, use the command new_ex until you find it)
+✅ Once you have added a new exercise, you can test it using 42_EXAM (If you don't find it, use the command new_ex until you find it)

-Once the exercise is perfectly added, you can ask for it to be added to the program on Github by making a pull request!
+Once the exercise is perfectly added, you can ask for it to be added to the program on Github by making a pull request 😎
-Here is a video that will help you : [How to make a pull request easily](https://www.youtube.com/watch?v=rgbCcBNZcdQ)
+🔎 Here is a video that will help you : [How to make a pull request easily](https://www.youtube.com/watch?v=rgbCcBNZcdQ)

-If your pull request is accepted, you will have your name in the ReadMe as a contributor ;)
+If your pull request is accepted, you will have your name in the ReadMe as a contributor 🥳

+😩 If you have any problem during the creation of an exercise, do not hesitate to ask a question.
+I will usually answer within the hour.

-Thanks for your contribution <3
+Thanks for your contribution ❤️